KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/about-dex.md

 ## MarketMaker 2.0 for Mobile (New!)

-Komodo is pleased to announce that MarketMaker 2.0 is available on compatible Android and iOS devices.
+Komodo is pleased to announce that MarketMaker 2.0 is preparing for release on compatible Android and iOS devices.
+The software is currently undergoing quality tests and external reviews before publication.

 Notable aspects of the Mobile MM2 software include: